Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 If you need to learn anything about single-track roads and driving in the Scottish Highlands, it’s the art of the passing place.

-Where the road is not wide enough to allow two cars to pass each other safely, you’ll find a “passing place”.
-Remember, roads in the Scottish Highlands weren’t built for the number of vehicles that now visit, they were built for local traffic.
-They are nonetheless an integral part of driving in the Highlands and with narrow single tracks found most places both west and north, it’s key you understand how this works.
+Where the road is not wide enough for two cars to pass each other safely, you’ll find a “passing place.”
+Remember, roads in the Scottish Highlands and Islands weren’t built for the number of vehicles that now visit; they were built for local traffic.

 • Most passing places are sign-posted (these are black and white triangles) and have plenty of space.